Tennis Cool Down Routine

 - Keep foot pointed straight ahead.

 After cool down exercises for tennis, muscles can shorten and feel restricted.
 Start to be aware of your body, know what muscles feel tight and what side of the body feels tighter.
-You may have to perform extra stretches on your dominant side.
+You may have to perform extra stretches on your dominant or tighter side.
 Then only stretch those tight muscles.
 If we don’t become aware of our body we tend to weaken our kinetic chain as we stretch already lengthened muscles.
 Here are some examples of stretches you can perform after a tennis match or tennis training.
 These will help aid in your recovery for the following day.

 For more tennis warm up, tennis stretches and tennis mobility programs go here